eagle00789/RC_Filters/README.txt

   - Make use of some internal structures from roundcube for a config file to keep the plugin compatible with new versions of roundcube
 2.1.5:
-  - Added the first hints of a per filter case sensitivity switch
+  - Added the first hints of a per filter case sensitivity switch 2.1.6:
+  - Finished the work on the case sensitive per filter option